pulkit93/find-political-doners/README.md

 Run Instructions

 Can run run.sh with input and output file locations or uses default location if run from src folder.

+Used 2017-2018 Contributions by Individuals file (indiv18) at http://classic.fec.gov/finance/disclosure/ftpdet.shtml#a2017_2018